Table of Contents

 A few artists and game developers have portrayed Anubis in a more positive light.
 In the game Kamigami no Asobi, Anubis is depicted as a shy and handsome man with jackal ears.
-Luna Sea, the Japanese rock band, have reimagined Anubis as a desirable and loveable man.
+Luna Sea, the Japanese rock band, has reimagined Anubis as a desirable and loveable man.
 The Pokémon character Lucario, based upon the myth of Anubis, is a strong and intelligent creature.

 Anubis was very popular with the Egyptians and Greeks alike.
 He provided the Egyptians with hope and certainty that they would be judged appropriately and righteously after death.
-Although Anubis is often misunderstood in popular culture, this trend is now changing, and he’s gradually being represented in a positive light.
+Although Anubis is often misunderstood in popular culture, this trend is now changing, and he is gradually being represented in a positive light.